Strypi

-Strypi is a two-stage US sounding rocket.
-Its first stage consists of two Recruit, the second of one Castor.
+Strypi is a family of US re-entry vehicle test boosters, anti-missile targets and sounding rockets.
+They use a Castor first stage with two Recruit strap-on boosters, plus a range of upper stages.
 It is 31 inches (79 centimeters) in diameter, and has a maximum flight height of 124 miles (200 kilometers).

+History

 It was originally designed and built in 1962 by teams from the Sandia National Laboratories in an around-the-clock program that was a part of a larger nuclear weapons testing program, undertaken prior to the imposition of the Limited Test Ban Treaty (LTBT) in October, 1963.
 It was designed to take a nuclear warhead into space for extra-atmospheric testing.
 Though it performed this function only once, in Test Checkmate of Operation Fishbowl, it became the "workhorse" of Sandia's rocket research program.
 The rocket's name came from the efforts of the Sandia teams, which had "taken the tiger by the tail".

 In 1968, a modified Strypi was used in Material Test Vehicle (MTV) booster tests.
 Although atmospheric nuclear testing was now banned, as a part of the Test Readiness Program the U.S. Air Force continued to develop the means of testing, should the ban be lifted.

-American target missile.
-Family of re-entry vehicle test boosters and anti-missile targets using a Castor first stage with two recruit strap-ons, plus a range of upper stages.
+Versions

+Several versions of Strypi were developed, maintaining the original Recruit and Castor first and second stages or adding a third stage.